nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

 **MSS**

-1. TA enters a new module with the specified details.
+1. TA requests to add a new module with the specified details.
-2. TAssist adds the module and displays the new module’s details.
+2. TAssist adds the new module and displays its details.

     Use case ends.